-Furthermore, due to the multiple actors that are involved in any transaction (issuing bank, payments processor, network, etc.) sometimes it is challenging to understand the reason behind a failed transaction leaving the customer unsatisfied and the money undelivered.
+Furthermore, due to the multiple actors involved in any transaction (issuing bank, payments processor, network, etc.) sometimes it is challenging to understand the reason behind a failed transaction leaving the customer unsatisfied and the money undelivered.

 Also, these companies do not solve two major problems: